MartinKearney/Weather-App/README.md

 information and thus present the user with a suitably informative list of search results.
-Once a selection is made the Open Weather Map API is then queried using the desired location's unique id and the user is presented with the forecast details: both the most recent current weather obseravtion and a 5 day forecast consisting of 40 forecast items separated at 3-hour intervals after the latest current observation.</p>
+Once a selection is made the Open Weather Map API is then queried using the desired location's unique id and the user is presented with the forecast details: both the most recent current weather obseravtion and a 5 day forecast consisting of 40 forecast items separated at 3-hour intervals.</p>

 Technologies Used: